dart-lang/site-www/src/_guides/language/effective-dart/design.md

 Deciding when a member should be a getter versus a method is a challenging, subtle, but important part of good API design, hence this very long guideline.
 Some other language's cultures shy away from getters.
-They only use them when the operation is almost exactly like a field — it does a miniscule amount of calculation on state that lives entirely on the object.
+They only use them when the operation is almost exactly like a field&mdash;it does a miniscule amount of calculation on state that lives entirely on the object.
 Anything more complex or heavyweight than that gets `()` after the name to signal "computation goin' on here!" because a bare name after a `.` means "field".

 Dart is *not* like that.
 In Dart, *all* dotted names are member invocations that may do computation.
-Fields are special — they're getters whose implementation is provided by the language.
+Fields are special&mdash;they're getters whose implementation is provided by the language.
 In other words, getters are not "particularly slow fields" in Dart; fields are "particularly fast getters".

 Even so, choosing a getter over a method sends an important signal to the caller.
 The signal, roughly, is that the operation is "field-like".
 The